Adeilmo226/Adeilmo226.github.io/essays/Ai_Essay.md

 **Writing Code**

 While I did use AI to help write small code snippets, I didn’t rely on it too much for larger pieces.
-Sometimes, I would ask AI to *“Write a function that filters an array of objects by a property value,”* but I would often modify the output.
+Sometimes, I would ask AI to *“Write a function that filters an array”* but I would often modify the output.
 AI sometimes used advanced techniques or shortcuts I wasn’t familiar with, and I preferred to write code explicitly so I understood every line.

 **Documenting Code**

 AI was great for documenting code.
-I would ask it, *“Write JSDoc comments for this function,”* and it would provide clear documentation.
+I would ask it, *“Write comments for this function,”* and it would provide clear documentation.
 This saved me time and ensured I had proper comments.

 **Quality Assurance**